f4pga/f4pga-arch-defs/quicklogic/README.md

-# SymbiFlow for Quicklogic FPGAs
+# SymbiFlow for QuickLogic FPGAs

 Currently the supported families are:
 - qlf_k4n8